JohanLee2000/YoutubeDownloader/README.md

-# YoutubeDownloader YouTube Video to MP3 Downloader
+# YoutubeDownloader: Video to MP3 Downloader

 A Python tool that downloads YouTube videos and playlists as `.mp3` files.